Manfred Schukowski

 Manfred Schukowski (16 January 1928 – 14 March 2025) was a German astronomer.
-He taught mathematics and physics at schools and schools of education.
+He worked as a teacher of mathematics and physics at schools and teacher-training institutions.
 He authored books on astronomical clocks, including a textbook and an encyclopedia, and a book about the clock of St. Mary's Church in Rostock.
 He calculated a new calendar disc for it, running from 2018 to 2150.

 Life

 Schukowski grew up in Stralsund where he was born and attended school from 1934 to 1944.
 In 1945, he became a sailor on the Schwedenschanze.
 After the Second World War, he worked as a Neulehrer, from 1946 at the central school in Koblentz and from 1947 to 1949 at the school in Negast.
 In 1948, he passed the first teacher's examination, and from 1949 to 1950 he took the subject course in mathematics/physics at the Diesterweg Institute for Teacher Training in Putbus.
 He passed the second teacher's examination in 1950 and was a teacher of mathematics and physics at the Torgelow secondary school from 1950 to 1953.
 He then attended the special physics course at the Pädagogische Hochschule "Karl Liebknecht" in Potsdam for one year.

 Schukowski was a research assistant and lecturer at the physics methodology department of the Pädagogische Hochschule Halle-Köthen from 1954 to 1959 and again from 1962 to 1965.
 In between, from 1959 to 1962, he was a teacher at the Gymnasium für deutsche Sprache, a secondary school in German, in Lovech, Bulgaria.
 In 1963, he acquired an external teaching qualification for astronomy at the Potsdam College of Education.
 From 1965 to 1969, he was head of physics and astronomy at the school administration of the Rostock district of the GDR.
 He was responsible for teacher training from 1969 to 1990.
 In 1970, he received his doctorate at the University of Rostock, where he habilitated in 1979.